 Abstract

 CANFAR is an integrated cloud infrastructure to support collaborative astronomy (A&A) teams, especially those with data intensive projects.
 This document summarizes the first 12 months of activity of the implementation plan for CANFAR and EGI federated cloud in support of data-intensive collaborative astronomy research.
-The activity described is willing to promote interoperability between EGI and CANFAR e-Infrastructure, the federation model proposed in this document is based on the assumption that the two clouds will remain independent and independently managed but users and projects will be able to use both e-Infrastructures for data sharing and computing.
+The activity described is expected to promote interoperability between EGI and CANFAR e-Infrastructure.
+The federation model proposed in this document is based on the assumption that the two clouds will remain independent and independently managed but users and projects will be able to use both e-Infrastructures for data sharing and computing.
 The e-Infrastructure federation model follows the Open Science Commons vision where researchers from all disciplines have easy and open access to the innovative digital services, data, knowledge and expertise they need for collaborative and excellent research.

 COPYRIGHT NOTICE